 Do Alligators Attack Paddle Boards Riders?

 While we think that paddle boarding with alligators is like wishing for death; we must tell you that there are millions of deaths happening each year; out of which only a few are caused by alligators.
 Gators are not so spooky as we consider them to be.
-We must mention that you still have to be aware while going for paddle boarding; because obviously you are going in their region.
+We must mention that you still have to be aware while going for paddle board; because obviously you are going in their region.

 There is no animal brutal than the human being itself.
 The way we fear gators, they are more likely to get scared of a human presence in their premises too.
 Alligators are more likely to slide into the water, and they do it as an act of defending themselves.
 Alligators are known to be less harmful than crocodiles that are potentially more dangerous; and have been known to attack human beings as their prey.